-Having a white discharge during pregnancy is common and considered normal, as it normally occurs due to the changes that happen in the body during pregnancy.
+Having white discharge during pregnancy is common and considered to be normal.
+It occurs due to hormonal changes that happen during pregnancy.

 The main causes of white discharge during pregnancy include:

 1. Hormonal changes

 A white odorless discharge during pregnancy is absolutely normal and happens due to the pregnancy-related hormonal changes.
 This type of discharge it is not a cause for concern, It is also normal for the expectant mother to notice increased discharge as the pregnancy progresses due to increasing pressure on the uterus.

 What to do: Normally, no treatment is necessary.
 However, it's important that the expectant mother monitors for other signs or symptoms that could indicate an infection, such as foul smell, itchiness or pain.
 If so, it is recommended to visit a doctor, so a diagnosis can be done and adequate treatment started.